Food Brand Marketing

 Source: @lifewithkenk

 Social consumers are obsessed with food hacks and easy meals.
-Fact: the #EasyRecipe hashtag has 20+ billion views on TikTok.
+Fact: the #EasyRecipe hashtag has 42+ billion views on TikTok.
+Simple, step-by-step recipes are totally fair game and straightforward for influencers to make.

 3. Contests and Giveaways

-Granted your product is easy to ship, contests and giveaways are a great way to generate buzz about your brand.
+Granted your product is easy to ship, contests and giveaways are a great way to promote your brand on TikTok.

 Doing so is worth it, though.
 Because food vloggers and influencers are perfect for introducing your brand to an established audience that’s interested in what you’re selling.